BharathwajManoharan/Sign_Language_Recognition/README.md

 ````

 ## Features
-Our model was able to predict the 31 characters in the ASL with a prediction accuracy > 84.19%.
+Our model was able to predict the 31 characters in the ASL with a prediction accuracy > 84.19%
+( I topped this score in the latest model in sync intern project repo ).

 Features that can be added:
 * Deploy the project on cloud and create an API for using it.